ClipplerBlood/sketch-tiles/README.md

 If you want to customize the sketch settings (like colors, background and many more), you can click the settings button in the sketch tiles window.

 ## Examples
+- Quickly make tilable dungeon rooms
+- Add trees or other decorations
+- Use it for traps or other "GM notes"
+- Place Index Cards

 ## How it works
 All Sketch Tiles are SVG images.
 When uploaded, they are saved in `<FoundryData>/worlds/<world>/SketchTiles`.
 Then a new Tile is created with this file as texture.